sivaramakrishnabethu/studentlearningstyleanalysis-finalyear/README.md

           (b) what they said about themselves.
           (a) I think of the incidents and try to put them together to figure out the themes.
           (b) I just know what the themes are when I finish reading and then I have to go back and find the incidents that demonstrate them.

-          These are questions, which helps to analyze student, prepare a dataset and name it as data3.0.csv
+          These are questions, which helps students to identify their comfortabilities, prepare a dataset and name it as data3.0.csv
     Step-3: Run the Notebook finalYrPrj.ipynb